Vietnam Military History Museum

-The displays are generally well done and sometimes fascinating with more than the usual collection of guns, spears, and ammo, as well as a good deal of photojournalism and historical background provided in English (history as seen through the eyes of the Vietnamese government, naturally, but still interesting).
-And you may also want to save some energy for the inventive display outside.
+The displays are generally well done and sometimes fascinating with more than the usual collection of guns, spears and ammo, as well as a good deal of photojournalism and historical background provided in English (as seen through the eyes of the Vietnamese government, naturally, but still interesting).
+You may also want to save some energy for the inventive display outside.

 Outside, at the back of the museum, a huge pyramid has been put together by an artist out of the wreckage of a B-52, an F-111 and a French transport plane, all of which were shot down.
-At the centre is a billboard-sized photographic blow up of a female Viet Cong soldier dragging the wing of an American plane across the beach: It's sort of 'pop art' meets 'socialist realism' and the whole effect is graphically dynamic and strangely resonant.
+At the centre is a billboard-sized photographic blow up of a female Viet Cong soldier dragging the wing of an American plane across the beach; 'pop art' meets 'socialist realism' and the whole effect is graphically dynamic and strangely resonant.

 Other tools of war are more traditionally displayed: a MIG fighter, a surface-to-air missile and plenty of spent ordnance.
-Alongside the Military Museum is a 59m high ancient flag tower that marks what was once Hanoi's tallest point.
+Alongside the Military Museum is a 59-metre-high ancient flag tower that marks what was once Hanoi's tallest point; it was once part of the Hanoi Citadel built in 1812.
 From here, enjoy unbeatable panoramic views of the city.
-Watch your head on the climb up though.
-The flag tower was once part of the Hanoi Citadel built in 1812.
+Watch your head on the climb up!

-As you leave the museum, take a look across the street, where there's a park featuring a monumental statue of Lenin.
+As you leave the museum, take a look across the street, where a park features a monumental statue of Lenin.
 Not a whole lot of those left around anymore...